-Sopharma Group (the Group) is comprised of the parent company and its forty-nine (31 December 2018: fifty-two) subsidiaries.
-In addition, the Group has investments in one associate (31 December 2018: in one joint venture and one associate).
+Sopharma Group (the Group) is comprised of the parent company and its forty-nine (31 December 2019: forty-nine) subsidiaries.
+In addition, the Group has investments in one associate (31 December 2019: in one associate).

 Parent company

 Sopharma AD (the parent company) is a business entity registered in Bulgaria with a seat and registered management address: Sofia, 16, Iliensko Shousse St.